mib-unitn/SoFT/README.md

 - **Area**: Determined by counting pixels within the feature's contour.
 - **Magnetic Flux**: Summed from pixel intensities.
 - **Velocity**: Derived from the first-order derivative of barycenter positions.

+Further details regarding the SoFT tracking code and its performance can be found in [TBD].

 ## Installation